-All the work we did reading the back's underarm shaping is now going to work the same way for the front's crew neck shaping.
+All the work we did reading the back's underarm shaping is now the way we'll work the front neckline shaping.

 As we work across row eleven, we see that it ends one stitch past where row ten began, so we do our favorite increase at the end of row eleven.
 When we turn, we see that row twelve starts and ends at exactly the same places as row eleven ended and started, so we just work row twelve evenly.